wyattgill9/rafka-test/README.md

 # Rafka

 Rafka is an blazingly fast experimental distributed async message broker written in Rust, currently in early development.
-It uses a experimental "Pastry" based, structure pear-to-pear broker "mesh" architecture with Redis/Memcached acting as a "sidecar" cache.
+It uses a experimental "Pastry" based, structure peer-to-peer broker "mesh" architecture with Redis/Memcached acting as a "sidecar" cache.
 Along with a Supernode/Ordinary node based system for distributed metadata.
 Designed to effortlessly deploy with Kubernetes, ensuring Maximum possible scalability, fault tolerance and efficiency.

 ## Current Status: Early Development